At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 Governor Brian Sandoval can urge the legislature to consider a state residential solar tax credit, implement a smaller scale solar distributed generation program as part of the state’s RPS, and add a solar sales tax exemption for homeowners.

 Doing these things would create many more jobs in the state and go a long way toward turning the local economy around.
-There’s a big difference between a 13 year payback and a 7 year payback.

 In the meantime, we urge you to still get a personalized solar quote so you can see how the numbers pencil out for you.